kyma-project/kyma/resources/iam-kubeconfig-service/README.md

 The IAM Kubeconfig Service is a proprietary tool that generates a `kubeconfig` file which allows the user to access the Kyma cluster through the Command Line Interface (CLI), and to manage the connected cluster within the permission boundaries of the user.

-Read [this](../../docs/security/08-06-generate-kubeconfig.md) document to learn how to use the service.

 ## The kubeconfig file

 This is the format of the generated `kubecofig` file: